Global Firepower | Military Industrial Complex | Military Factory

 The Battle of Okinawa is officially over.
 With it came the victory that the Allies would need in the final conquest of Japan proper - a staging area within striking distance of the Japanese mainland.
 The cost is high but the victory is permanent and the beginning of the end for the Japanese war machine is now.

-The final stage is set for the end of the Empire of Japan.
+The stage was set for the end of the Japanese Empire.

 In preparation for the amphibious assault landings on the island of Okinawa, US Naval elements begin bombardment of shoreline positions.